 So now when you have a proper list of the targeted keywords all that’s needed is framing gripping and informative content revolving around these keywords and folks need I remind again the ultimate target is your audience so the assumption is always adding value to them.
 Another Google tool that can help you with this is Google trendsIt helps the webmasters cross-check the popularity of these keywords.

 Isn’t it but obvious to write content around keywords that are hot among audiences and Google trends will help you make sure using them.
 An old but important warning- Just because the keywords are trending, doesn’t mean you will stuff them in your content.

-It will be interesting for you to know that there is a correlation between high word count and high number of back links on a webpage.Content of high word count having a large number of back links tends to rank well.
+It will be interesting for you to know that there is a correlation between high word count and a high number of backlinks on a webpage.Content of high word count having a large number of backlinks tends to rank well.
 Images below reflect the correlation.

 - Leverage content through frequently asked questions: Bouncing back of visitors is something very annoying for webmasters.
-There are various tools available that helps webmasters understand the reason of bouncing back of customers.
-Survey monkey and Qualaroo helps you understand your visitors well.
-With their help you should ask your visitors questions.
+There are various tools available that help webmasters understand the reason for bouncing back of customers.
+Survey monkey and Qualaroo help you understand your visitors well.
+With their help, you should ask your visitors questions.
 The questions can be:

 - What kind of content do you want to see on the web page

 - What prevents you from becoming our customers on payment basis?

 - The issues and concerns you have about the product/services

 Such queries help you understand the mindset of your visitors and why they are not converting themselves as your customers.
 Your support team can help you find out the reasons why your visitors do not stick and bounce back, the reasons might come in the form of objections and you have to act accordingly.
 Also you can go through your support emails to understand what keeps your visitors away from being your customers.

 List down all the issues, objections and concerns your visitors have with your website and approach them again, not individually but through the FAQ along with your satisfactory answers to each of them.